 Bethel New Life is a 501c3 non-profit organization based in Chicago, Illinois.
 Formed by a small

-Lutheran church on the West Side of Chicago in response to the devastation and disinvestment that followed the civil rights riots of the late 1960s, Bethel New Life has been in the business of creating social impact and community change for more than three decades.
+Lutheran church on the West Side of Chicago in response to the devastation and disinvestment that followed the civil rights riots of the late 1960s, diagnosis Bethel New Life has been in the business of creating social impact and community change for more than three decades.

 Bethel New Life operates as a new breed of community investment organization on Chicago’s West Side which includes Chicago’s Austin, West and East Garfield Park, Humboldt Park and North Lawndale communities.
 We are focused on creating opportunities to bring individuals and families out of poverty and bringing about system and policy changes necessary to lift an entire community out of poverty.
 We invest in people who are ready to invest in themselves and we impact the systems and policies that dampen the human spirit and prevent communities from thriving.

 To realize God’s vision of a restored society by creating opportunities for individuals and families to invest in themselves and by promoting policies and systems that help communities thrive.

 “If you put an end to oppression, to every gesture of contempt, and to every evil word; if you give food to the hungry and satisfy those who are in need, then the darkness around you will turn to the brightness of noon.
 And I will always guide you and satisfy you with good things.
 I will keep you strong and well.
 You will be like a garden that has plenty of water, like a spring of water that never goes dry.
 Your people will rebuild what has long been in ruins, building again on the old foundations.
 You will be known as the people who rebuilt the walls, who restored the ruined houses.”
 Isaiah 58:9-12